This post may contain affiliate links.

 A few years ago, I read The Secret Garden aloud to my daughter.
 I tried to have her read it on her own, but she struggled.
 She could not grasp the story, because she couldn’t read the dialect presented in the dialogue.

 I could have made her trudge through it gleaning what she could, but I wanted her to enjoy the story.
-So, we spent a few weeks curling up in her bed each night at bedtime reading a couple of chapters.
+So, we spent a few weeks curling up in her bed each night at bedtime reading aloud a couple of chapters at a time.
 She did enjoy the story so much more because she didn’t have to decipher what they were saying.

 Another classic that I read to her was Little Women.
 I didn’t read it to her because she couldn’t understand it, though.
 I read it to her because I wanted to enjoy it with her.